dawit-go/small-go/README.md

 # Small-Go

-A CLI utility for generating Go project scaffolds with different architecture patterns.
+A CLI utility for generating Go project scaffolds with different architectural patterns.

-## Overview

-Small-Go standardizes Go project layouts and encourages separation of concerns between **Domain**, **Application**, **Ports**, and **Adapters**.
-It makes it quick to bootstrap a new Go service with best practices built-in.

 ## Installation